-- 3.33 The Policies Map (previously known as the Proposals Map) represents the spatial expression of the policy designations and site allocations in the Local Plan.
-It displays these on an Ordnance Survey map base. - 3.34 The online version of the Policies Map also includes policy designations and site allocations from other adopted DPDs covering all or part of the borough (e.g. area action plans and neighbourhood plans).
+- 3.15 The Policies Map (previously known as the Proposals Map) represents the spatial expression of the policy designations and site allocations in the Local Plan.
+It displays these on an Ordnance Survey map base. - 3.16 The online version of the Policies Map also includes policy designations and site allocations from other adopted DPDs covering all or part of the borough (e.g. area action plans and neighbourhood plans). - 3.17 The policies map will be overhauled as a result of the process to prepare a new local plan.